-Upon entrance, the flying Ford Anglia, along with a stream of floating Hogwarts letters, wait to greet you as you are guided to the underground exhibit and the first of many beautifully taken pictures.
+Upon entrance, the flying Ford Anglia, along with a stream of floating Hogwarts letters, wait to greet you as you are guided to the underground exhibition and the first of many beautifully taken pictures.

-As you come to the end of the experience, you’re treated to a glimpse of Fantastic Beasts and Where to Find Them stills, including a small mock-up of MACUSA, as well as props and costumes from Harry Potter and the Cursed Child, which provides just enough information for fans to see the mechanics of the play without spoiling the overall plot.
+As you come to the end of the experience, you’re treated to a glimpse of Fantastic Beasts and Where to Find Them stills, including a small mock-up of MACUSA, as well as props and costumes from Harry Potter and the Cursed Child, which provide just enough information for fans to see the mechanics of the play without spoiling the overall plot.

-Designed to look and feel as authentic as a British pub can get, the Butterbeer Pub offers a relaxing environment before heading back into the hustle and bustle of Central London.
+Designed to look and feel as authentic as a British pub can get, the butterbeer pub offers a relaxing environment before heading back into the hustle and bustle of Central London.

-There is also the chance for Potterheads to get their hands on a newly designed tankard, along with a selection of delicious Harry Potter-themed cakes that look almost too good to eat (I say almost).
+There is also the chance for Potterheads to get their hands on a newly designed tankard, along with a selection of delicious Harry Potter-themed cakes that look almost too good to eat (I say “almost”).

 The gift shop at the end offers a humble selection of Potter merchandise before transporting you back into the Muggle world of Covent Garden.

 While the Harry Potter Photographic Exhibition doesn’t provide you with the same high level of wonderment as the Studio Tour does, it delivers a more personal feel to the wizarding world, showcasing an array of wonderful photographs and artifacts that you may not be able to see this closely elsewhere.